AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/whatsChanged.md

 * Deleted or moved to another location: 'en/where_to_start__how_to_progress.md'
 * Deleted or moved to another location: 'en/prepare-before-hackday.md'
+* Deleted or moved to another location: 'en/prepare-an-environment-machine.md'
 * Deleted or moved to another location: 'en/preparations.md'
 * Deleted or moved to another location: 'en/intermediate-steps/command-line_arguments_for_build_performance_optimisation.md'
 * Deleted or moved to another location: 'en/intermediate-steps/change_the_stringbufferjava_class_to_add_the_below_method.md'